 If torrenting is detected on the following servers (basically all of the servers that Freedome VPN offers), F-Secure states that it will temporarily block your access:

 My team and I don’t condone illegal torrenting, so be sure to check the rules and regulations in your country.

 Using a VPN protects you while you’re torrenting by hiding your real location and IP from others in your swarm.
 This can prevent stalking and DDoS attacks.
 So, if you need a VPN for torrenting, I recommend one of these services instead.

 Does F-Secure Freedome VPN Work In China?
 No

 Freedome VPN does not work in China.
 Its website states that it can’t connect when you’re in China.
 Although in some locations it may work, it will most often not.
 It states that trying to access Chinese websites outside of China will result in seeing the error message that the server IP address cannot be found.

-The reason it gives is that the use of VPNs is restricted in China and, due to the policies of the Chinese government, VPN connections are blocked in their network for both locals and travelers.
+The justification provided is that VPN usage is limited in China and, as a result of the Chinese government's policies, VPN connections are obstructed in their network for both residents and tourists.